Insomnia means you have difficulty falling asleep or staying asleep or have poor sleep quality. Some health conditions can contribute to insomnia.

 You may also consider an over-the-counter (OTC) sleep aid.
 Many of these are antihistamines that make you drowsy.
 Some antihistamines may cause restlessness or restless legs syndrome.

-Talk with your doctor before taking any OTC medications or supplements for insomnia.
+It’s best to talk with a doctor before taking any OTC medications or supplements for insomnia.

 Fact: Lying in bed awake can increase anxious feelings about sleep.

-It can also train your brain to associate the bedroom with those negative feelings, which may make your insomnia worse.
+It can also train your brain to associate the bedroom with those negative feelings, which may worsen insomnia.

-As much as possible, your bedroom should be reserved for sleep and sex.
+As much as possible, consider reserving your bedroom for sleep and sex.
 If your bedroom becomes a workspace, your brain can learn to associate the bed with your job.
-When you want to get some rest, it may be harder to turn off those work-related thoughts.
+When you want to rest, it may be harder to turn off work-related thoughts.

-You shouldn’t get into bed until you’re ready to fall asleep.
+Experts recommend not getting in bed until you’re ready to fall asleep.
 If you can’t fall asleep after about 20 minutes, get out of bed.
-Try doing a relaxing activity like reading (as long as it’s not on an electronic device) or listening to music until you feel sleepy.
+Try doing a relaxing activity like reading something relaxing or boring under a dimly lit light (as long as it’s not on an electronic device), gentle yoga, or listening to music until you feel sleepy.

 Fact: Sleep quality is also important for your health.